Underwater Image Enhancement via Dehazing and Color Restoration: Experiments

 \textbf{Full-reference Evaluation.} Tab.~\ref{tab:CompareMethods} shows the quantitative comparison results on Test-S300 and Test-U90.
-The optimal results are highlighted in red, and the second-best results are highlighted in blue.
-WaterFormer achieved the best SSIM, PSNR, and NRMSE metrics on both full-reference test sets.
-Notably, for Test-S300, WaterFormer surpassed the second-best method by 9.4\% in SSIM, 31.6\% in PSNR, and shows a 9.7\% lower NRMSE.
+The optimal results are presented in bold, while the second-best results are marked with an underline.
+WaterFormer achieved excellent SSIM, PSNR, and NRMSE scores on both full-reference test sets.
+What is noteworthy is that, for the Test-S300 dataset, WaterFormer exceeded the second-best method by 1.66\% in SSIM, 13.3\% in PSNR, and achieved a 19.8\% lower NRMSE.
 This significant improvement indicated that previous methods were not able to effectively restore the true color distribution, detail distribution, and noise distribution of underwater images.
-Similarly, for Test-U90, where different methods were used to enhance the original images to obtain reference images, WaterFormer surpassed the second-best method by 0.8\% in SSIM, 4.3\% in PSNR, and exhibited a 1.0\% lower NRMSE.
-This represents that our proposed network performs better in fitting underwater image enhancement compared with the previously best-performing methods.

-\textbf{Overhead.} In Tab.~\ref{tab:CompareMethods}, we included the inference speed of each method.
-Additionally, for deep learning methods, we measured the overall cost of the network using the total number of parameters (\#Param) and multiply-accumulate operations (MACs).
-All measurements of the inference speed and network cost were conducted on images of size $256\times256$.
-Compared to other methods, our proposed WaterFormer achieves optimal inference results while maintaining fast inference speed and relatively low network overhead.
+For the Test-U90 dataset, WaterFormer achieved the best performance in SSIM, surpassing the second-best method, DM-water, by 0.22\%.
+However, in terms of PSNR and NRMSE, WaterFormer ranked second, being 2.65\% lower and 0.76\% higher than DM-water, respectively.
+SSIM considers the consistency of brightness, contrast, and structural information, indicating that WaterFormer focused more on results aligned with human visual perception.
+In contrast, PSNR and NRMSE are more sensitive to pixel-level noise, suggesting a greater emphasis on noise reduction capability.
+Despite slight differences in their inferred results, the evaluation metrics were very close, demonstrating WaterFormer's exceptional ability in image enhancement and fitting.